savonet/book/language.md

 ```{.liquidsoap include="liq/time.liq"}
 ```

-\TODO{time.up}
+As a useful variant, the function `time.up` returns the _uptime_ of the script, i.e. the number of seconds since its execution has begun.

-Streams in Liquidsoap
+Streams in Liquidsoap {#sec:quick-streams}
 ---------------------

-Apart from the general-purpose constructions of the language described above, Liquidsoap also has constructions dedicated to building streams (after all this is what we are all here for).
+Apart from the general-purpose constructions of the language described above, Liquidsoap also has constructions dedicated to building streams: after all this is what we are all here for.
 Those are put to practice in [the next chapter](#chap:workflow) and described in details in [the chapter after](#chap:streaming).
-We however quickly present useful concepts here.
+We however quickly recap here the main concepts and operators.

 ### Sources